bduhan/mtdoor/README.md

 ## mtdoor - Meshtastic Door

 Quick hack of a bot for Meshtastic.
-Keyword based commands, it responds only to DMs.
+Responds to keyword commands sent in DMs.

+In the spirit of [doors on bulletin board systems](https://en.wikipedia.org/wiki/Door_\(bulletin_board_system\)).

 Current features:
 - ping